 - 1. All subdivision proposals shall be consistent with the need to minimize flood damage. - 2.
 All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - 3.
 All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage. - 4.
-Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision proposals and other proposed developments and shall be depicted on the final mylar. - 5.
-All subdivision proposals and other proposed development greater than 50 lots or 5 acres, whichever is the lesser, include within such proposals Base Flood Elevation (BFE) data.
-Such data shall be shown on the final plat. - 5.6.All subdivisions shall show on the face of both the preliminary and final plat, for either short or long plats, the boundary of the 100year floodplain and floodway.
+Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision proposals and other proposed developments and shall be noted on the final mylar. - 5.
+All subdivisions shall show on the face of both the preliminary and final plat, for either short or long plats, the boundary of the 100year floodplain and floodway.
 (Ord.
+2007-22, 2007; Ord.
 2001-03; Ord.
 93-18 § 5.1.4, 1993).